SajawalHassan/cifar10_classifier_pytorch/README.md

-# food_classifier_pytorch
+# cifar10_classifier_pytorch
-A food classifier made using pytorch
+A classifier made using the CIFAR10 dataset